keithws/browser-report/README.md

 # browser-report
-Report browser settings like whatsmybrowser.org
+Report browser settings like [whatsmybrowser.org](http://www.whatsmybrowser.org).

+Often, when a visitor to your website reports an issue, it can be difficult or impossible to reproduce the same issue without asking your visitor what software and settings they use.

+Lately, in this situation, I ask my visitors to send me the report from whatsmybrowser.org.
+But then, I realized that most of that information is available, via JavaScript, when the visitor is submitting their issue.
+So I set out to create a script that would provide the that information.

+Note, this is meant for reporting and not for application logic.
+Therefore, only the most common browser names and os names are reported.
+The full user agent string is always provided and can help you identify less common browsers.

-# usage
+# Usage
-Load this script into a browser and call `browserReport()` to get back an object with the following keys.
+Load this script into a browser and call `browserReport()` to get back an object with the following keys and value types.
+Note, some values maybe `null` if the information is not available.

 	{
 		"browser": {
-			"name": …,
+			"name": (string),
+			"size": (string: width x hieght),
-			"version": …,
+			"version": (string)
-			"size": …
 		},
-		"cookies": …,
+		"cookies": (boolean),
 		"flash": {
-			"version": …
+			"version": (string)
 		},
-		"ip": …,
+		"ip": (string),
 		"java": {
-			"version": …
+			"version": (string)
 		},
 		"os": {
-			"name": …,
+			"name": (string),
-			"version": …
+			"version": (string)
 		},
 		"screen": {
-			"size": …,
-			"colors": …,
+			"colors": (number),
-			"resolution": …
+			"resolution": (string: width x hieght),
+			"size": (string: width x hieght)
 		},
-		"scripts": …,
+		"scripts": (boolean),
-		"userAgent": …,
+		"userAgent": (string),
-		"websockets": …
+		"websockets": (boolean)
 	}

-# todo
+# Todo

 * add package manager support
+* generate UUID for cookie test instead of using the same UUID every time
 * report the client's preferred language for displaying pages
 * report the client's Date and Time and Time Zone
 * add optional call to a service to get the remote IP address, consider ipify.org
+* server side support (node)
-* support server side?
+	* not all information is available server side
+	* but a lot of information can be extracted from the user agent
+	* and the remote IP address is available
+* report on other/all plugins

+#Change Log

+*1.0.0 — September 11, 2015*

+* initial version
+* reports the same browser details as whatsmybrowser.org, except IP address

+# Inspiration
+This [Q&A on StackOverflow](http://stackoverflow.com/questions/9514179/how-to-find-the-operating-system-version-using-javascript) is what got me started on creating this.

+# License
+browser-report is available under the [MIT License](https://github.com/keithws/browser-report/blob/master/LICENSE).